boylecraft/godot-export-template/README.md

 # Instructions for using this as a GitHub Template:
-- NOTE: This was originally forked from:
+- NOTE: This was originally forked from [firebelley/godot-export on GitHub](https://github.com/firebelley/godot-export)
 - I converted the fork to a github template and added an action to push releases to Itch.

 ## High Level: